OutcomesÂ

 Information on all sector-relevant events, run by TD-Info and other organisations.

-The AdMaaS Digital Thread Working Group Meeting is held on the 3rd Wednesday of every month virtually via MS Teams.
+The AdMaaS Digital Thread Working Group Meeting is held on the 3rd Thursday of every month virtually via MS Teams.
 If you wish to attend please register your attendance using the register here button.
 You will receive the MS Teams link upon registration.
-To place...
+To place this...

 News